oe/duplex-message/packages/duplex-message/README.md

 ```
 Notice:
+1. you should only listen a message once, it will override existing listener when do it again
-1. If there are multi webpages listening to the same message, you'll only get the first one who respond, others will be ignored.
+2. If there are multi webpages listening to the same message, you'll only get the first one who respond, others will be ignored.
-2. look into [Error](#error) when you catch an error
+3. look into [Error](#error) when you catch an error
-3. arguments must be stringify-able, due to localStorage's restrictions
+4. arguments must be stringify-able, due to localStorage's restrictions
-4. you may need to handle the promise returned by `emit` if some linters warning unhandled promise(or floating promise)
+5. you may need to handle the promise returned by `emit` if some linters warning unhandled promise(or floating promise)

 e.g.